sveltejs/sites/sites/svelte.dev/content/blog/2023-05-01-whats-new-in-svelte-may-2023.md

 - [MineSweep](https://alecames.com/minesweep) is a rendition of Minesweeper built with Svelte and JavaScript
 - [Biolytics](https://biolytics.app/) lets you import your lab tests to see all your lab tests in one place
 - [Zero share](https://github.com/ntsd/zero-share) is a secure P2P file sharing using WebRTC
+- [Svelte lab](https://www.sveltelab.dev/) is a sandbox for creating and sharing SvelteKit projects

 **Learning Resources**